Pluviolithic/mh-recipe-optimizer/README.md

 Python3 optimize.py Midas Blaster -s -a
 ```

+## Updating
+If there is an update to the codebase that you would like to obtain, just open powershell in the `mh-recipe-optimizer` folder and run `git pull`.
 ## Comments
 All missing features you think of will probably be added over time.
 Feel free to submit issues if there are bugs.
 Have fun crafting. :)